maelfabien/maelfabien.github.io/_pages/dl.md

 [Multilayer Perceptron (MLP)](https://maelfabien.github.io/deeplearning/mlp/) : The MLP, or Artificial Neural Network, is a widely used algorithm in Deep Learning.
 What is it ?
 How do they learn ?

-[Regularization Technique](https://maelfabien.github.io/deeplearning/regu/) : Your DL model overfits ?
+[Prevent Overfitting of Neural Netorks](https://maelfabien.github.io/deeplearning/regu/) : Your  model overfits ?
 One of these techniques should help !
+We'll cover class imbalance, data augmentation, regularization, early stopping, reducing learning rate...

 [Convolutional Neural Networks (CNN)](https://maelfabien.github.io/deeplearning/cnn/) : CNNs changed the field of Computer Vision.
 How do CNNs work ?
 What can they be used for ?